 We’ve been blessed to visit many of the islands in the Bahamas: Abaco, Eleuthera and Exuma — each special in their own way.
 But it’s people that shape experiences and Bahamians are a special type of kind.

 A statement on the The Abaco Club website reads, “The Abaco Club weathered Hurricane Dorian relatively well, but unfortunately the same cannot be said for other parts of the Abacos, where there has been widespread destruction, and most sadly, loss of life.
-With that in mind, The Abaco Club on Winding Bay is acting to provide urgent and immediate assistance to the people of Great Abaco Island through the Abaco-Winding Bay Relief Fund.”
+With that in mind, The Abaco golf club on Winding Bay is acting to provide urgent and immediate assistance to the people of Great Abaco Island through the Abaco-Winding Bay Relief Fund.”

 World’s Best Golf Destinations is pleased to support the Abaco-Winding Bay Relief Fund, a charitable organization created expressly for this effort with 501(c)3 status applied for and pending.
 All funds received from the GoFundMe campaign will be used to provide assistance specifically to the people of Abaco in the form of food, shelter, medical aid and supplies, and assistance in the island’s clean-up and rebuilding efforts.
 Donations to the GoFundMe page will have double the impact as the Chairman of Southworth Development, Joseph Deitch, has pledged to match the first $1M raised.